 Just baked zucchini bread.

-This is the best zucchini bread.
-The original source is unknown, but my mother learned it from her mother, and I’ve been passing it along as well, baking it with my children, who call it “bikini” bread, for years.
-It’s an oldie but such a goodie, and a hit with adults and children alike.
+This truly is the best zucchini bread.
+The original source is unknown, but my mother learned it from her mother, and I’ve been passing it along as well, baking it with my children, who have called it “bikini” bread, for years.
+I love serving this zucchini bread when entertaining — it’s as delicious for mid-morning brunch as for afternoon tea all summer long.

-In essence, its a classic quick bread made with both brown sugar and white, eggs and oil, and a heap of zucchini.
-The zucchini flavor is nearly indiscernible, but it plays an important roll in ensuring the cake will be super moist.
-This quick bread, a 2-bowl job, comes together in under 10 minutes and freezes beautifully.
+In sum, it’s a classic quick bread made with both brown sugar and white, eggs and oil, and a heap of zucchini.
+It comes together in under 10 minutes and freezes beautifully.
+What’s more?
+It can also be turned into muffins or baked in four mini loaf pans, which make great holiday gifts.

 PS: ALL the zucchini recipes right here → Zucchini